 My #3dayfast has taught me a few things.
 The first is that life without coffee isn’t worth living.
 The second is that I have a profound relationship with my body.
 Need to feed it healthy things and take time out from work a bit more.
 Article and video on the experience coming soon on @ideapods.

 However, the reality is that I feel fantastic.
-Over the last few days I’ve developed some new ideas for my business that I’m sure will have a positive impact.
-I feel like I’ve got the energy to make changes in my business and also my own personal life.
+Over the last few days, I’ve developed some new ideas for my business that I’m sure will have a positive impact.
+I feel like I’ve got the energy to make changes in my business and also my own life.

-During the fast, I also did a lot of reflecting on the relationships in my life.
-I realized that my single life is wearing me down a bit, and I need to put myself in environments where I meet more like minded people.
+The first insight came from reflecting on the relationships in my life.
+I realized that my single life is wearing me down a bit.
+I decided to start putting myself in environments with more like-minded people.